Sequential sampling of junction trees for decomposable graphs: Collapsing junction trees

+The third and fourth columns of the upper panel in Table~\ref{tab:numtrees} show estimated means and standard deviations of \(\widehat{|\trsp[\jtind]|}\) for \(\jtind\le 15 \) based on 10 replicates.
+The true values for are shown in the first column for \(\jtind\le 5\).

+The lower panel of Table~\ref{tab:numtrees} displays estimates of the number of junction trees per decomposable graph, \(|\trsp[\p]|/|\graphsp[\p]|\), for different numbers of vertices.
+True numbers as are shown in the first column, and estimated means and standard deviations of \(\widehat{|\trsp[\p]|}/\widehat{|\graphsp[\p]|}\) are shown in the third and fourth columns.
+Interestingly, Figure~\ref{fig:treespergraph} indicates an exponential growth rate of the estimated junction trees per decomposable graph for \(\p\le 50\).
+Each of the 10 estimates took about 6 minutes to compute.

 Several \mcmcabbr\, methods for approximating distributions on the space of decomposable graphs have been proposed in the literature.
 Most of them suffer from mixing problem inherited by the local moves that are made to the graphs (or junction trees) in the Markov chain.
 In this paper we have presented the \jteabbr\, and the \jtcabbr\, for stochastically generating and collapsing junction trees for decomposable graphs in a vertex-by-vertex fashion.
 The Markovian nature of both procedures together enable for essentially different sampling techniques, namely importance sampling, and particle Gibbs; see \citep{olsson2019}.
 The main benefit of these sampling strategies is a substantial improvement of the mixing properties of the Markov chain; this improvement is possible due to (exploiting) global moves on the space of decomposable graphs.
-The price paid for the junction tree representation is the imposed computational burden for calculating the number of junction trees for each of the sampled graphs.
+The price paid for the junction tree representation when analysing the decomposable graph space is the imposed computational burden for calculating the number of junction trees for each of the sampled graphs.
 This burden has been alleviated by the factorization property derived in Theorem \ref{thm:update_mu}, allowing for a faster dynamic updates.

-As a by-product of the importance sampling technique, we were able to provide unbiased estimates of the number of decomposable graphs with given number of vertices \(\p\), as it appears as normalising constant in the uniform distribution.
-Exact enumeration of this quantity is only tractable for \(\p\le 12\).
+Using importance sampling techniques, we were able to provide unbiased estimates of the number of decomposable graphs and junction trees with given number of vertices \(\p\), as it appears as normalising constant in distributions specifically designed for this purpose.

 As an alternative approach to the \jteabbr\, which incrementally construct a junction tree by adding one vertex at a time to the underlying graph, one may suggest a method which operates directly on the space of decomposable graphs.
 The main difficulty arising when designing such a scheme is to express the transition probabilities in a tractable form while maintaining the ability to generate the whole space of decomposable graphs.